getindata/quickstart-ml-starter/README.md

-# The `gid-ml-framework` Kedro starter
+# GetInData ML Framework Kedro starter for GCP

 ## Overview
-Based on the official `spaceflights` Kedro Starter

-It features:
+This is a `cookiecutter` template for Kedro, which features:
   * poetry
   * pre-commit hooks
   * Dockerfile setup